drachenwald/autobaelfyr/_issues/2022-11/100-boasts.md

 We just assume events happen,
 And wish that we where at the event where it happened!
 On day Dame Lyonet was on our doorstep in distress and disarray,
 Lyonet said “I’ve nowhere else to turn.”
-And basically begger her to join the fray.
+And basically begged her to join the fray.
 She approached Brighthelm and said, “I know you’re villains but lets hear what she’s going to pay!”
 Well she arranged this beating!
 She arranged the menu, the venue and the seating!
 And we wish to be at the event where it happens!